magomimmo/modern-cljs/doc/tutorial-04.md

-Considering the efforts we made in the previous three tutorials to build a Development Environment approaching the Immediate Feddback Principle, we'd like to see it at work by exercising into it the porting from JS to CLJS.
+Considering the efforts we made in the previous three tutorials to build a Development Environment approaching the Immediate Feddback Principle, we'd like to see it at work while porting to CLJS the JS code attached to the login form.

 Start the IFDE as usual: